glinesbdev/versus/src/verse/basics/README.md

 ### Retrieving Values

 To retieve the value of an optional data type, we need to use a `logical statement`.
 A `logical statement` is a construct that can succeed or fail.
-Those will be covered next but here is a preview.
+Those will be covered next, but here is a preview.

 ```ruby
 if (Name := MaybeNPCName?):